junxit/us-congress-bills-119/bill.md

   >     - **(A)** identification of the proposed categories of activities to be covered by the general license or general permit for which certification is requested;
   >     - **(B)** a description of the proposed general license or general permit, which may include a draft of the proposed general license or permit; and
   >     - **(C)** an estimate of the number of discharges expected to result from the proposed general license or general permit annually.
+  > - **(h)** *Judicial review*
+  >   - **(1)** *Affected certification actions* This subsection shall apply to any civil action for the review of a certification action with respect to an applicant for a license or permit—
+  >     - **(A)** for the construction or operation of facilities for the transmission of electric energy or energy fuels in interstate or foreign commerce; or
+  >     - **(B)** from the Federal Energy Regulatory Commission.
+  >   - **(2)** *Standing and filing deadline* Not withstanding any other provision of law, no court shall have jurisdiction to review a civil action under this subsection, except for a civil action filed not later than 30 days after the final action on the certification by—
+  >     - **(A)** the applicant; or
+  >     - **(B)** a person who has suffered, or likely and imminently will suffer, direct and irreparable economic harm from the authorization; provided that an organization or association satisfies this harm requirement only if each member of the organization or association satisfies the requirement.
+  >   - **(3)** *Expedited consideration*
+  >     - **(A)** The Court shall—
+  >       - **(i)** set any petition for review brought under this subsection for expedited consideration; and
+  >       - **(ii)** issue a final decision no later than 120 days after the filing of the civil action, unless the court finds extraordinary circumstances, in which the Court may take up to 60 additional days to issue a final decision.
+  >     - **(B)** *Failure to comply with deadline* If the civil action concerns a certification that has been granted, the Court’s failure to issue a final decision in compliance with the deadlines in subparagraph (A) shall mean the civil action is denied with prejudice.

 ## § 6.
 Clarifying Federal general permits